-We asked fellow Dreams Abroad Members what they would do differently if they were just starting out on their advantages of living abroad.
-After finishing up his first year abroad as an auxiliar in Madrid, here’s what Justin had to say:
+We asked Dreams Abroad Members what they would do differently if they were just starting out.
+This, we thought, would shine a light on the advantages of living abroad.
+After finishing up his first year abroad as a language assistant in Madrid, here’s what Justin had to say.

-1. I know that I can be more assertive in order to get my point across in my advantages of living abroad.
-I understand now that in order to get what I want I don’t need to be obsequious or aggressive but that I need to align my goals with those of the person I am asking for help.
+I know I can be more assertive in getting my point across in my advantages of living abroad.
+Now I understand that in order to get what I want I don’t need to be obsequious or aggressive.
+I just need to align my goals with those of the person I am asking for help.

-3. Allow myself to make mistakes.
-This is my first time abroad!
-I am in a foreign country!
+I have allowed myself to make mistakes.
+After all, this is my first time abroad.
+I am in a foreign country.
 Whenever something doesn’t work out as planned (missed flights, ferries, buses, etc.) I learned to not beat myself up.
 I am learning throughout this entire experience.
 Research only helps so much.
-Hell, that’s why I am writing a blog about it!
+Hell, that’s why I am writing an article about it.

-4. When I travel with friends I need to make sure I have my own plan and express my goals.
+When I travel with friends I need to make sure I have my own plan and express my goals.
 At the end of the day, I really need to take care of myself.
-Throughout this first year, I realized that my feelings or intentions are not the same as others’.
+Throughout this first year, I realized that my feelings or intentions are not the same as others.
 Not even friends.
-This isn’t a bad thing.
-My friends and acquaintances aren’t malicious in their decisions, not even selfish (mostly.)
+This is not necessarily a bad thing.
+My friends and acquaintances aren’t malicious in their decisions.

-5. Allow yourself to explore!
-Your advantages of living abroad will always remind you of your first experiences.
-Living in Madrid has allowed me to take chances that I never would have dreamed of taking in America.
-Take a surfing lesson, sure!
-Go to a horse farm on a Greek Island (more info coming up,) go for it!
+Allow yourself to explore.
+The advantages of living abroad will always remind you of your first experiences.
+Living in Madrid has allowed me to take chances that I never would have dreamed of in America.
+Take a surfing lesson, sure.
+Go to a horse farm on a Greek Island (more to come).
+Go for it!
 Nothing is as hard as it seems once you sit down and research what you need to do to accomplish it.
-Some things might still be nearly impossible (can I get into Stanford Graduate School, probably not) but at least at that point you have allowed yourself to dream, plan and grow.
+Some things might still be nearly impossible (can I get into Stanford Graduate School, probably not) but at least at that point you have allowed yourself to dream, plan, and grow.

-Justin is blogging from Madrid and just completed his first year as an anuxiliar and will be working in Madrid for another year.
-You can follow his work and read more about him on his page, Justin Time for Life https://www.dreamsabroad.org/justin-hughes-coleman/
+Justin is based in Madrid and just completed his first year as a language assistant and will be working in the Spanish capital for another year.
+You can follow his work and read more about him on his Dreams Abroad page.